rackerlabs/support-how-to/content/rackspace-email/email-migration-services.md

 The benefits of using the self-service tool are as follows:

--   Migrate from any provider to Hosted Exchange or Rackspace Email
+-   Migrate from any provider to Hosted Exchange, Rackspace Email, or Rackspace Office 365
 -   Includes a no-cost trial migration
 -   Migrates contacts, calendars, tasks, and notes data when moving from Exchange to Exchange